moussa755/Moussa-portfolio/Data analysis/Project_Titanic/README.md

-🚢 Titanic Data Analysis Project
+# 🚢 Titanic Data Analysis Project
-📌 Overview

-This project is a data analysis study of the famous Titanic dataset.
-The main goal is to explore the data, clean it, and extract meaningful insights about passenger survival using Python and data analysis libraries.
+This project is a data analysis of the Titanic dataset.
+The goal is to explore the data, clean it, and extract meaningful insights about passenger survival using Python.

-🎯 Objectives
+## 📌 Project Objectives
-Understand the structure of the dataset
+- Explore and understand the dataset
-Handle missing values and clean the data
+- Handle missing values and clean the data
-Perform exploratory data analysis (EDA)
+- Perform exploratory data analysis (EDA)
-Visualize relationships between features
+- Visualize data relationships
-Identify factors that influenced passenger survival
+- Identify key factors affecting survival

-📊 Dataset
+## 📊 Dataset Description
 The dataset contains information about Titanic passengers such as:

-Age
+- Age
-Gender
+- Gender
-Passenger class (Pclass)
+- Passenger class (Pclass)
-Fare
+- Fare
-Embarked location
+- Embarked location
-Survival status
+- Survival status

-🛠️ Tools & Libraries Used
+## 🛠️ Tools Used
-Python 🐍
+- Python
-Pandas
+- Pandas
-NumPy
+- NumPy
-Matplotlib
+- Matplotlib
-Seaborn
+- Seaborn

-🔎 Key Steps
+## 🔎 Steps Performed
+- Data loading
-Data Loading
+- Data cleaning
-Data Cleaning (handling missing values)
+- Handling missing values
-Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA)
-Data Visualization
+- Data visualization
-Insights Extraction
+- Extracting insights

-📈 Key Insights
+## 📈 Key Insights
-Gender had a strong impact on survival rate
+- Gender played a major role in survival rate
-Passengers in higher classes had better survival chances Age and family status also affected survival probability 📷 Visualizations
+- Passengers in higher classes had better survival chances

-The project includes multiple plots such as:

-Count plots
-Histograms
-Box plots
-Correlation analysis
+- Age and family status also influenced survival probability

+## 🚀 How to Run
+Clone the repository: